- Bullet Summary

 If you’re not religious, you might find all the scriptures’ references off-putting.

-Boundaries is peppered with Biblical references.
+Boundaries are peppered with Biblical references.
 In my opinion, it was too many.